Photos by Chuck Gardiner

 • Gray headlining - unnapped cotton w/ embossed diamond-pattern

-• Dark Gray Metallic upper/lower instrument panel, garnish moldings, steering wheel/column, seat side shields
+• Dark Gray Metallic upper/lower instr panel, garnish moldings, steering wheel/column, seat side shields

 • Chrome Gray Metallic sun visor brackets